 10. Street Hockey

 Find some neighbourhood kids and put on a friendly game of hockey.
 Use rocks or mitts to mark the nets and use your feet if you don’t have any sticks!
 This helps your kids get to know their neighbours and make some new friends.
 It is fun for everyone!
 Parents can join in or sit on the sidelines while sipping a warm cup of hot chocolate.

 11. Balloon Volleyball

-Sometimes it’s simply just too cold to step foot outside!
-This is a simple way to keep the kids entertained while indoors.
-Blow up a balloon for the kids to kick and throw around the house.
-It will keep them moving for hours and a balloon isn’t as threatening as a soccer ball (or any other hard object for that matter).
+If it’s too cold outside, there are ways to entertain your kids indoors.
+Blow up a balloon for the kids to kick and throw around the house It will keep them occupied for hours and isn’t as threatening as a soccer ball!

 12. Join a Winter Sport